ryanmcnally93/ascension/README.md

 - Jubril Akolade for mentoring me through the three stages of completion.
 - The Code Institute technical team for their help with some of the bigger issues I faced.

-This readme.md will be spellchecked using the spell checker extension for Chrome.
+This readme.md has been spellchecked using the spell checker extension for Chrome.

-All documents within this repository will be formatted using "Prettier".
+All documents within this repository have been formatted using "Prettier".